 Fish Feeding at Chinese Gardens

-A visit to the Chinese Gardens in Darling Harbour is a wonderful option for young kids and parents will love it too.
-It’s a magical oasis of waterfalls, lakes and exotic plants in the heart of the city.
-Don’t miss the fun dress-ups and the chance to feed the Koi fish at 11.30 am daily!
+A visit to the Chinese Gardens in Darling Harbour is a popular thing to do with toddlers in Sydney, and parents will love it too.
+It's a magical oasis of waterfalls, lakes, and exotic plants in the heart of the city.
+Don't miss the fun dress-ups and the chance to feed the Koi fish at 11.30 am daily!
 Then enjoy some treats and tea at the tea house.

-Note: There is a lot of water around so keep a tight hand on your toddler if they’re out of the pram.
-Some of the pathways are rocky and steep and not pram-friendly so take a carrier instead if possible.
+Note: There's a lot of water around, so keep a tight hold on your toddler if they're out of the pram.
+Some of the pathways are rocky, steep, and not pram-friendly, so take a carrier instead if possible.

 RELATED: